schnauzersoft/frank-cli/README.md

 Simple multi-environment management of Kubernetes resources.

-Frank is a CLI tool for applying templated Kubernetes manifest files to clusters with intelligent configuration management, stack-based filtering, and interactive safety prompts.
+Frank is a CLI tool for applying templated Kubernetes manifest files to clusters with intelligent configuration management, stack-based filtering.

 ## Quick Start